 State Route 36, Humboldt County

-This project is anticipated to start construction in early July 2017.
-During construction, public traffic will experience delays and full closures on State Route 36 at Humboldt County mile post 36.0 to 40.4 during the following times:
+This project is anticipated to start construction mid-July 2017.
+During construction, it is expected that the public will experience delays and full closures on State Route 36 at Humboldt County near the town of Dinsmore, California (mile post HUM 36.0 to HUM 40.4) as follows:

 Mondays through Thursdays: 8:00 a.m. -12:00 noon and 1:00 p.m. to 5:00 p.m.